Carina-P/Skiers-Destinations/README.md

 - US_012: As a user I want to be able to **see how I graded each resort**.
 Thus I can compare my ranking between the resorts.
 - US_013: As a user I want to see the **resulting top-list** after I have casted my vote.
 If my vote affects the order of ski resorts I want to see it immediately.
 - US-014: As a user I want to be able to **send in my ratings** to be added to the list.
 And I can contribute to others.
-- US_014: As a user I want to be able to **influence which ski resorts are shown** on the site.
+- US-014: As a user I want to be able to **influence which ski resorts are shown** on the site.
 If I am interested in a particular ski resort that does not show on the page.
+- US-015: As a user I want to be **inspired** to go skiing.
+And in this way more interested and keen on finding out more about resorts.

 ## User requirements and Expectations

 ### Requirements
 - Navigate the website using **navbar**
+- **Carousel with photos** in beginning of page to inspire users.
+This is not something that is not something that is important for visual impaired user to be informed about.
 - **Markers** at ski resorts in the map.
 - Beside marker: find **short facts** in InfoWindow about resort.
 Thus user is able to **compare different resorts**.
 - When user **choose a resort** - **information**, as forecast and snow conditions, **about the resort** turns up besides the map.